+{\bf Auto-activation.} The auto-activation model considered here is given by the following reactions, with the protein switching the gene from the off to the on state:

-For the auto-activation model schematically shown in Figure~S1, let $P_0(p,t)$ and $P_1(p,t)$ denote the probabilities that there are $p$ proteins at time $t$ and that the gene is in the off and on state respectively.
-Master Equations describing the time-evolution of these probabilities can be written down using a standard procedure~\cite{gardiner}.
+We use $P_0(p,t)$ and $P_1(p,t)$ to denote the probabilities that there are $p$ proteins at time $t$ and that the gene is in the off and on state respectively.
+The Master equations for the time-evolution of these probabilities are then obtained using standard techniques~\cite{gardiner}.
+They are